 Instructions for Collecting Heart Samples for Microscopic Examination

 The study needs samples from dogs diagnosed with DCM, no matter what the cause of death.
 The dog does not need to be part of the Holter study.
 We will also accept dogs diagnosed with an arrhythmia.
-Your regular vet should be able to collect these samples, and the club will reimburse you up to $150.
+Your regular vet should be able to collect these samples, or if you are having a full necropsy done, any pathologist can collect them, and the club will reimburse you up to $150.

 If possible, please collect a sample from each of these locations in the heart: